Bipartite causal inference with interference, time series data, and a random network: Estimation

-which states that the temporal covariates are on average balanced in matched exposed and unexposed time periods.
-The constant $\delta'$ is usually chosen to be 0.05 or 0.1 standard deviations of the corresponding covariate, though its choice should be part of the design phase of the study and should be decided upon without looking at outcomes \citep{Zubizarreta2015}.
+where $\bm 1_n$ is the $n$-vector of 1s.
+This balance constraint states that the temporal covariates are on average balanced in matched exposed and unexposed time periods.
+We discuss the choice of algorithmic parameters $\epsilon, \delta$ and $\delta'$ in \cref{subsec:theory}.